frla1901/frla1901/README.md

 * web development student at [Mittuniversitetet](https://www.miun.se)
 * graduating in June 2022 from program TWEUG - please see image below for a better view of my studies!
 * very long work history but in short I'm customer and project focused
-* 2021 - starting up my new business - web development with focus on making it simple for smaller business owners!
+* 2021 - starting up my new business - Project management & web development with focus on making it simple for smaller business owners!

 ## About me - private....
 * mother of 4 daughters: